 Almost all horse riders will wear an equestrian helmet when riding.
 And, we can be reasonably sure that none of them wear a bicycle helmet while horse riding.
 Why is that?

-Is it safe to wear a bike helmet when riding a horse?
+Is it safe to use a bike helmet when riding a horse?
 What are the differences between an equestrian helmet and a bicycle helmet?

-You may have read elsewhere that it’s okay to wear a bike helmet or any other type of helmet when horseback riding, but is it a good idea to do so?
+You may have read elsewhere that it’s okay to use a bike helmet or any other type of helmet when horseback riding, but is it a good idea to do so?

 Today, I’m going to tell you why wearing a bike helmet when horse riding is never a good idea, ever.
 No matter how big and strong you are, no matter how many years of horse riding experience you may have.
 A Bike helmet for horse riding is not a good idea.
 Read on to see why.

 Disclosure: As an Avantlink and Amazon Associate, we earn from qualifying purchases.
 Disclosure Statement.